andreas-prouza/ibm-i-build/README.md

   ```

-* Compile in correct order (tables before programs)
+* Compile in correct order

+  tables before programs etc. based on dependency list

 * All actions can be done in you IDE (RDi or vscode)

   ![run-command-2.jpg](docs/assets/run-command-2.jpg)

+* Logging

-* All compile informations seperated by each source: joblog, spool file, error output
+  All compile informations seperated by each source: joblog, spool file, error output

   ![compile-logs](docs/assets/compile-logs.jpg)